The Body Project Training

 About The Body Project

 • The Body Project was originally designed for delivery among young adult women and adolescent girls aged 14-25 years, as they are the most at-risk group for developing body image concerns and disordered eating.
-Our core training focuses on this population for this reason.

 There is growing evidence to suggest that The Body Project is effective across genders and sexualities⁴.
+More recently, alternative versions of The Body Project have been developed for boys and young adult men, and LGBTQIA+ people.

 • The Body Project typically runs across 4 x 1-hour in-person sessions and includes brief at-home exercises.